SimonGreenhill/COEDLSS/README.md

 * make inferences about timing of Pacific settlement
 * make inferences about the subgrouping of these languages.

-# Discussion:

-1. here we've applied these methods to reasonably messy set of languages -- lots of dialect chains and language contact.
+Here we've applied these methods to reasonably messy set of languages -- lots of dialect chains and language contact.
 Do you think it worked?
 Was I too optimistic?
 When is it not appropriate to use these methods?

-2. how could we make these methods better?
+How could we make these methods better?

-3. what about *your* data.
+What about *your* data.
 Are there any questions that phylogenetic tools can help you answer?

 **More Resources:** The Taming the BEAST website is amazing (https://taming-the-beast.org/), and the BEAST2 blog is frequently updated with new mini-tutorials (http://www.beast2.org/).
 The canonical reference guide is the BEAST book (https://www.beast2.org/book/).